Andrew Ritchie (British Army officer): Private life

 In 1981, Ritchie married Camilla Trollope, and they have one son and two daughters.
 His Who's Who entry lists his hobbies as hunting, opera, tennis and golf.

 Ritchie has been a Trustee of the British Forces Foundation since 2003, President of the Royal Artillery Hunt, a Member of the Council of Marlborough College, and a Governor of Princess Helena College since 2006, and a director of Larkhill Racecourse since 2008.

 Honours and decorations

-Ritchie was awarded the Queen's Commendation for Valuable Service on 8 November 1996 "for gallant and distinguished services in the former Republic of Yugoslavia during the period 21st December 1995 to 20th June 1996".
-In the 1999 Queen's Birthday Honours, he was appointed Commander of the Order of the British Empire.
+Ritchie was awarded a Queen's Commendation for Valuable Service on 8 November 1996 "for gallant and distinguished services in the former Republic of Yugoslavia during the period 21st December 1995 to 20th June 1996".
+In the 1999 Queen's Birthday Honours, he was appointed a Commander of the Order of the British Empire.

-He was appointed Honorary Colonel of the 100 (Yeomanry) Regiment Royal Artillery (Volunteers) on 17 February 2001.
+Ritchie was appointed Honorary Colonel of the 100 (Yeomanry) Regiment Royal Artillery (Volunteers) on 17 February 2001.
 He was Deputy Colonel Commandant of the Adjutant General's Corps from 3 November 2005 to 2 July 2006.
 He was appointed Colonel Commandant of the Royal Regiment of Artillery on 1 March 2006, and relinquished the position on 1 March 2011.